Climate-observation on a high level - Amazon Tall Tower Observatory (ATTO)

 • ATTO researchers have found that long-range transport of Saharan dust and smoke from African savannah fires affect the nutrients and sunlight reaching the forest.

 The second research phase of ATTO started in August 2021.
-The German project partners will receive around five million euros in funding from the BMBF over the next three years.
+The German project partners will receive around five million euros in funding from the BMBF over the next four years.

 The participating institutions from Germany are the Max Planck Institute for Biogeochemistry in Jena (MPI-BGC, coordinator), the Max Planck Institute for Chemistry in Mainz (MPI-C), the Karlsruhe Institute of Technology (KIT) and the University of Mainz.
 On the Brazilian side, a large number of research institutions and universities are involved as cooperation partners, coordinated by the owner of the tower, the Amazon Research Institute INPA (Instituto Nacional de Pesquisas da Amazônia).
 These include the University of São Paulo and the National Institute for Space Research in Brazil (INPE).